pGrr/notes/js/vue/Vuex/Vuex.md

-# Vuex - state management pattern library
+# VUEX

 * Vuex is a state management pattern + library for Vue.js applications.
-It serves as a centralized store for all the components in an application, with rules ensuring that the state can only be mutated in a predictable fashion.
+* It implements a **SINGLE STATE TREE** = **CENTRALIZED STORE** = **SINGLE SOURCE OF TRUTH**, which provides an easy way to manage shared state between components, ensuring that the state can only be mutated in a predictable fashion and thus simplifying code and its maintanance and debugging:
+  * a single state tree makes it straightforward to locate a specific piece of state, and allows us to easily share state between components
+  * state changing in a predictable way allow us to take snapshots of the current app state for debugging purposes

-## The problem
+## The Vue problem, the Vuex solution

 * Normal Vue apps are a __one-way data flow__:
   * The state, the source of truth that drives our app;